voxel51/fiftyone/docs/source/integrations/rerun.rst

    .. code-block:: python

        import rerun as rr
-       from fiftyone.utils.rerun import RrdFile

-       # Create a new recording
+       # create a new recording
        recording = rr.new_recording(application_id="my_dataset", recording_id="my_scene.rrd")

+       # log example data
        recording.log("my_points", rr.Points3D(positions, colors=colors, radii=0.5))

        recording.save("/path/to/my_scene.rrd")

 2. Iterate through the samples in your dataset, associating the `.rrd` files with each sample.
-Use the `fiftyone.utils.rerun::Rrdfile` to create a field that references the `.rrd` file.
+Use the `fiftyone.utils.rerun::RrdFile` to create a field that references the `.rrd` file.
 The following example demonstrates how to associate an `.rrd` file with a sample in a FiftyOne dataset: